 6.6 If state law prohibits sharing check results, what can I do to be compliant?
-(Updated 4/16/21)
+(Updated 11/30/23)

-The NSCHC rule requires documentation of the National Service Criminal History Check as grant records to be maintained.
-If you are unable to provide the results because of state law, grant recipients can use AmeriCorps approved vendors, Truescreen and Fieldprint, whose results can be shared with AmeriCorps.
+The NSCHC rule requires you to maintain documentation of the National Service Criminal History Check as grant records.
+If you are unable to provide the check results to AmeriCorps for monitoring because of state law: